 The nice thing about Kentucky Derby party decorations is that they don’t really go out of style.
 Any new items we need for the party, Sweet Shark and I divide and conquer.

-I purchase new decoration items, we decorate, and I plan the menu and cook.
+I set out the decorations and decorate the entry and living room, and set the dining room table.
+I also plan the menu and cook.
 Obviously, he is in charge of stocking the bar.

 Thursday and Friday are spent cooking and final decorating, such as flower arrangements, getting out china, silver and serving pieces, and setting the tables.